 Brands hold incredible power and influence over consumers.

 They are not only the products we use daily, they are the images that jump front of mind when we are triggered by certain emotions or desires, the subconscious connections we make in interpreting advertising images, and the cultural references that define generations.
 For example a sudden desire for "indulgence" might connote an image of Häagen-Dazs, or a need for lazy entertainment, of Netflix.
 In seeing an advert, we might unknowingly relate the thoughts "that powerful, attractive man wearing tailored suit owns a Mercedes" with "if I own a Mercedes, I will have the same attributes".
-And, any 90's kid will remember Nokia, Tamagotchi and Kodak with emotional technicolour.
+And, any 90's kid will remember Nokia, Tamagotchi and Kodak in emotional technicolour.
 The idea that brands are a one-dimensional entity designed only for the selling of goods and services no longer holds.

 Brands, a mirror of society.

 The use of image by brands frames our societal aspirations, inspiring and directing consumers towards what they (should) want.
 This includes the visible, aesthetic : voluminous hair, fewer wrinkles, stronger muscles - the list goes on - with the conceptual: freedom, confidence, sexiness, power, etc. Branding specialists like myself might argue we only respond to societal desires, not create them.
-But, regardless of the identities of the proverbial chicken or egg, there is an inherent responsibility for all actors involved in this process of image creation to ensure accurate representation.
+But, regardless of the proverbial chicken or egg, there is an inherent responsibility for all actors involved in this process of image creation to ensure accurate representation.